• Skip to primary navigation

 🎣 Farm vs. Wild

-Wild caught fish is eating a more natural diet.
+Wild caught fish eats what it would eat in the wild.
 But what was the water like where they were caught?
 Is it polluted?
-Typically we also associate wild anything with having better flavor - like wild blueberries for example.
+Typically we also associate wild foods with having better flavor- for example wild blueberries.
 That can be true with fish.

 I am not saying one over the other.
 You need to decide what you think is best.
 Do a little research before your next shopping trip.
 Costco offers plenty of choices in either option.